Bassel Khaiat: Career

-Khaiat has acted in France, Egypt, Beirut, Jordan, Kuwait and Syria.
+Khaiat has acted in France, Egypt, Lebanon, Jordan, Kuwait and Syria.
 He is part of a group of Syrian actors who dominate Arab television series, along with Khauli, Taim Hasan, and Maxim Khalil, forming a regional rat pack.

 Khaiat's entry into television was a Syrian television show in 1992, Once Upon a Time.
 In 2000, his portrayal of Amer in the show Secrets of the City, by Hisham Sharbatji, won over audiences.
 He received critical acclaim in 2004 for his role in the series Big Dreams, by Hatem Ali, followed by successful television series, such as prominent Syrian shows Spring of Cordoba, On the Brink, Abu Khalil Al-Qabbani, and Women's Love.

 In 2004, he was featured in the movie The Gate of Sun, which was shown at the Cannes Film Festival.

-He broke into Egyptian television through his series Niran Siddiq, broadcast during Ramadan, in which he portrayed Muammar Gaddafi.
-He attracted Egyptian audiences and directors through his portrayal of psychologically complex roles in other Ramadan series My Way alongside famed singer Sherine, who is he is a fan of, Al-Mezan, 30 Days, and The Journey.
+He broke into Egyptian television through his series Niran Siddiq, broadcast during Ramadan, in which he portrayed Gaddaf.
+He attracted Egyptian audiences and directors through his portrayal of psychologically complex roles in other Ramadan series My Way alongside the famous Egyptian singer Sherine, who is he a fan of, Al-Mezan, 30 Days, and The Journey.

+In 2015, alongside Kosai Khauli, Carmen Lebbos and Ghada Abdel Razek, Basssel was one of the judges in Arab Casting, a television show that aimed to explore the acting talent of the Arab audience.
+The show was aimed to talents of ages between 16 – 60.
+The show success among Arab audience led to another season in the following year.

 In 2018, he was featured in Tango, broadcast internationally on Netflix.
 The same year, he won a Distinctive International Arab Festivals Award for his work.

 In 2019, he served as a judge for the Sharjah International Film Festival for Children.

 In 2021, as part of MBC's 30th anniversary celebration, Khaiat and other superstars from the Arab world such as Yousra, Nasser Al Qasabi, Amina Khalil, Dhaffer L'Abidine, Asser Yassin, and Somaya El Khashab, appeared in a four-segment episode of Who Wants to Be a Millionaire.
 He was profiled in GQ magazine by Nasri Atallah in 2021.

+In 2023, he was announced as the first male ambassador for the Middle East for the Italian fashion house Bulgari.